-Otezla is the first and only oral therapy approved across all severities of adult plaque psoriasis SEE NEW DATA
+Otezla is the first and only oral therapy approved across all severities of adult plaque psoriasis SEE THE DATA

 ESTEEM: 5-YEAR SAFETY